ritcheyer/bread-slicer/README.md

-# The best lib since sliced bread
+# Before there was sliced bread ...

+... there was the bread slicer.